jaytaylor/sql-layer/README.md

 > **IMPORTANT: This project is undergoing significant changes and is not ready for use.**
 >
-> The FoundationDB SQL Layer is being currently in development for use with
+> The SQL Layer is being currently in development for use with FoundationDB.
-> FoundationDB.
-A local B-Tree use currently the default storage and is only
+> A local B-Tree is currently the default storage and is only for experimental
-> for experimental purposes.
+> purposes.
 >
-> If you'd like to be informed once the Layer is ready for general use, please
+> Please watch this repo or sign up at https://foundationdb.com/layers/sql to
-> watch this repo or sign up at https://foundationdb.com/layers/sql.
+> be informed when the SQL Layer is ready for general use.

 ## Overview